 In August of 1982, a small group of band directors and other classroom teachers met at Brownsburg High School to form the Indiana High School Color Guard Association.
 For the previous few years, various high schools had sponsored winter color guard shows giving students an opportunity to continue the development of performance skills after the marching band season concluded.
 Each year more high schools participated.
 Most felt a structure for the contests, with one judging system and one universal set of rules was necessary.
 So, with this in mind, the group formed IHSCGA.
 The first contest season began in February of 1983, with 28 high schools as members.
 Six contests and a state championship were held that year.

 Originally, there were two classes: Class A for experienced guards and Class AA for less experienced members.
 This was later changed to Novice, A, and Open.
 Through the years the names of the classes and the methods of classification have changed to better meet the needs of IHSCGA members.
-The current system classifies units according to four levels of ability, Cadet Class and Regional A (Judged on a Regional A scoresheet) Class AA and A (Judged on a Scholastic A scoresheet) Open Class (Judged on a Scholastic Open scoresheet) and World Class (Judged on a Scholastic World scoresheet) There is also a Festival Division that is for groups wanting to receive commentary only.
+The current system classifies units according to five levels of ability, Cadet Class (Judged on an IHSCGA Cadet Class scoresheet), Divisional Regional A and Regional A (Judged on the WGI Regional A scoresheet) , A (Judged on the WGI Scholastic A scoresheet), Open Class (Judged on the WGI Scholastic Open scoresheet) and World Class (Judged on the WGI Scholastic World scoresheet)

 In the early days, some color guards featured live music and were accompanied by a small instrumental ensemble.
 Up to 30 musicians were allowed, with a band judge hired to give scores and rankings to each group.
 The band trophy was as hotly contested as the first place guard trophy!
 In those days band directors often did double duty as color guard and band director, so joining the two was very popular.